Isaac Shoshan: Biography

-Isaac Shoshan was born as Isaac Shasho, nicknamed "Zaki", in Allepo, Syria to poor Jewish parents, Yaqoub Shasho and his wife Mazal.
+Isaac Shoshan was born as Isaac Shasho, nicknamed "Zaki", in Aleppo, Syria to poor Jewish parents, Yaqoub Shasho and his wife Mazal.
 He studied at the Alliance Jewish school, and after school hours used to assist his father at his work as a school janitor.
 In his limited spare time, he was an active member of the Jewish Scouts movement.

 In 1942, aged 18, he emigrated to Mandatory Palestine by sneaking illegally across the border with a group of Jewish youngsters, led by a border smuggler.
 He made his way to Tel Aviv where he settled in the Yemenite quarter of Kerem HaTeimanim and made a modest living working occasionally in the adjacent Carmel Market, in nearby agricultural farms and in a tin factory.
 He then moved to Jerusalem, staying with his elder sister Rachel who emigrated several years earlier, and worked there as assistant to his brother in-law carrying and selling fruits and vegetables throughout the streets of the city.

 In 1943 Shoshan enlisted to a Hakhshara camp in Kibbutz Na'an, and in 1945 joined the Hakhshara camp of Kibbutz Gvat.
 That same year he was recruited to the Palmach alongside the other Hakhshara trainees.